Skip to content

 Observability

-Every narrative demo wires LocalTrackingClient(project="<demo>-demo"), so each MCP session writes a JSONL log under ~/.burr.
-Three surfaces read it: the theodosia:// MCP resources (for the agent), the theodosia CLI (for the terminal), and the Burr web UI (for replay).
+Wire a tracker into your ApplicationBuilder with theodosia.tracker(project="...") and every MCP session writes a JSONL log under ~/.theodosia (the path the theodosia CLI looks at by default).
+Three surfaces read that log: the theodosia:// MCP resources (for the agent), the theodosia CLI (for the terminal), and the Burr web UI (for replay).

 URIReturns